icoretech/helm/charts/airbroke/Readme.md

 Please note, this is a simplified version of the parameters for the purpose of this README.
 For full configuration options, please refer to the `values.yaml` file.

-You can specify additional environment variables using the `extraEnvs` parameter.
+You should specify additional `AIRBROKE_` environment variables using the `extraEnvs` parameter.

 ### Pgbouncer